 Because she was not given prompt treatment, sadly the lady subsequently died from her breast cancer.

-Result – Her family bring an action under the Fatal Accidents Act.
+Result – Her family brought an action under the Fatal Accidents Act.
 We helped them to recover medical negligence compensation of £285,000

 Your Cancer Negligence Claim – don’t delay